marvosyntactical/joeynmt/NOTES.md

 ### Technical TODO:

-This is a general list of minor technical TODOs that can be done without thinking.
+This is a general list of minor technical TODOs that should be useful in any case.

-* fix build\_vocab issues: train kb contains a lot of unk tokens (esp relations are unk)
-* understand decoder unroll: why always the same unroll steps (trg\_input)... unroll steps is exactly the number of to be generated tokens, or is it an upper bound? does the decoder stop on eos?
-  * (decoder does stop on eos in latest joeynmt commit)
-* find out what shuffle in training data means: intra or supra batch?
+\\
+Preprocessing:
-  * -> intra batch of course
+* batch convos with same kb together
-* import and use tensorboard writer again
-* batch convos with same kb together; ! filter unvalued entries !
+* ! filter unvalued entries !
 * traffic info: default category in this domain: poi\_type, not poi!

 ####### Optimization
 * rewrite model.run\_batch post processing to use numpy funs instead of double for